kyma-project/eventing-tools/docs/loadtest/README.md

 ## Subscriptions

 The publisher watches all subscriptions in the cluster.
-To activate sending events for one subscription you have to label that subscription with one of these labels:
+To activate sending events for one subscription, you must label that subscription with one of the following labels:
 - eventing-loadtest: legacy
 - eventing-loadtest: cloudevent

-The load tester will then create events using the event types configured in the subscription and send them with the format configured in the label.
+After you configured the event type in the label, the load tester creates events accordingly and sends them with the format configured in the label.

-The load generated per event type will be extracted from the event type.
-To do this the event type must match the following pattern:
+The load generated per event type is extracted from the event type.
+To do this, the event type must match the following pattern:
-`<event-name>.v<Number of events per second>`, eg. `order.created.v500` will create events of type order.create.v500 and the sender will try to publish 500 events per second.
+`<event-name>.v<Number of events per second>`.
+For example, `order.created.v500` creates events of type order.create.v500 and the sender tries to publish 500 events per second.

 > Note: Encoding the EPS in the event type version is used only for debugging purposes and is not a production use-case.